shearichard/django-sockpuppet-tester/README.md

 ### Running backend locally

 Don't forget when running the dev server you have to enable access from outside the VM by modifying the default binding.
-It's also necessary to reference the relevant settings file.

 Here's an example of doing that.

 ```
-python manage.py runserver 0.0.0.0:8000 --settings=backend.settings.local
+python manage.py runserver 0.0.0.0:8000
 ```